 At Discovery Dental Centers, we want you to feel as comfortable as possible before, during, and after your tooth extraction.
 Our high standards in dental care practices allow you feel confident in our diagnosis and comfortable during the procedure.

-Your specialist can perform a simple extraction of any tooth that can be seen in a visual examination.
-Your specialist will probably give you a local anesthetic to numb the pain.
-Some patients find that anti-anxiety medication helps calm their nerves.
-After all appropriate precautions have been taken, your specialist will remove the tooth using the easiest and least painful technique possible.
+Your doctor can perform a simple extraction of any tooth that can be seen in a visual examination.
+After all appropriate precautions have been taken, your doctor will remove the tooth using the easiest and least painful technique possible.

 Simple tooth extractions typically don’t cause much discomfort after the procedure, but your mouth might be sore for a few days.
-If needed, your specialist might recommend that you take an over-the-counter pain reliever such as ibuprofen.
-However, some clients don’t feel the need to use any pain relievers.
+If needed, your doctor might recommend that you take an over-the-counter pain reliever such as ibuprofen.
+However, some patients don’t feel the need to use any pain relievers.

 After 24 hours has passed, keep the area clean by gargling a warm saltwater rinse two times a day.
 Simply mix half of a teaspoon of salt with a cup of warm water, and rinse.